Controlling magnetism through Ising superconductivity in magnetic van der Waals heterostructures: Impact of exchange field on Ising Superconductivity

 \section{Impact of exchange field on Ising Superconductivity}

 Before the discussion of the magnetic vdW heterostructure, it is instructive to summarize the properties of Ising superconductivity in the proximity of one ferromagnetic layer.
 The free energy density difference between the superconducting and normal state energy $f_{sn}$ has exchange field independent and dependent parts.
-The exchange field dependent part $f_{sn}^h$ is plotted as a function of the angles of the exchange field in Fig.~\ref{fig:figure1}(a) for $T=0$.
-We can see that the superconductor energetically prefers an in-plane exchange field.
+The exchange field dependent part $f_{sn}^h=f_{sn}(\boldsymbol{J})-f_{sn}(\boldsymbol{J}=0)$ is plotted as a function of the angles of the exchange field in Fig.~\ref{fig:figure1}(a) for $T=0$.
+We can see that the superconductor energetically prefers an in-plane exchange field ($\theta=\pi/2$).
 This is a direct consequence of Ising superconductivity.
 For conventional superconductors, the free energy density $f_{sn}$ is the same for both in-plane and out-of-plane exchange fields below the Pauli paramagnetic limit.
-Here, $f_{sn}$ is lowered for the exchange field which is not perpendicular to the plane and reaches its minimum for the exchange field in the plane.
-In other words, the lowered free energy is anisotropic, and it is a response to the induced exchange field in the superconductor in the energetics of the system. {In superconductors with lack of inversion symmetry (such as NbSe$_2$), the Ising spin-orbit interaction gives rise to non-zero spin susceptibility at $T=0$~\cite{frigeri2004spin,sigrist2009introduction,sohn2018unusual}. }
+In superconductors with a lack of inversion symmetry (such as NbSe$_2$), the Ising spin-orbit interaction gives rise to a non-zero and anisotropic spin susceptibility even at $T=0$~\cite{frigeri2004spin,sigrist2009introduction,sohn2018unusual}.